acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 	- (129) He said the assets to be sold would be “non-insurance” assets, including a beer company and a real estate firm, and wouldn’t include any pieces of Farmers. **[Implicit = in other words]** “We won’t put any burden on Farmers,” he said.
 (PDTB2, 2403)

+	- Following Bunt and Prasad (2016), this is to be put under PDTB EXPANSION

 	- cf. RST Restatement
 	- cf. RSTDTB Summary
 	- cf. SDRT (DISCOR, ANNODIS) Elaboration